 Does your company website have a business blog.
 Are you actively publishing to it or is it an after-thought?
 Don’t have one yet?
 It’s time to join the club – and it’s a big club.
-Blogs are increasing in popularity with businesses, with more than 4 million blog posts being published every day.
+Blogs are increasing in popularity with businesses, with nearly 6 million blog posts being published every day.
 It’s no wonder why it’s a growing publishing medium because blogging is increasingly critical to marketing success and allows your brand to connect with its potential customers.
 I hope that these business blogging statistics will help you decide what your business needs to do to maximize your digital marketing through your corporate blog.

 Business blogs have great ROI

 One thing I love about blogs is that they’re out there forever.
 And every time you publish a blog post, it can be indexed by Google for people to find later.
 Here’s how it adds up for your average business:

 Blogging leads to 55% more website visitors

 You would assume that if you blog, that content gets indexed by search engines and at some point you receive more website traffic, right?
 Well, it’s true and simple: Those companies that blog will get more website visitors than those that don’t.